almatov/arpconfig/README.md

 This is a C++ written utility that use ARP information to configure interface with the free IP address in the internal wire network.
 It tries to predict ARP values by listening to incoming packets.
-When unsuccessful, it tries to provocate ARP requests.
-The utility uses a predicted MAC address or generates a random MAC address of a popular vendor.
 The utility was compiled and tested under the Armbian Linux.
 But it should be work under any other Linux system.
 The utility uses the ip command to configure interface.

 ## How to install